Bmullzz/Java-Notes/1_Java/1_FundamentalJavaStructures/3_OperatorsAndMathFunctions.md

 System.out.println("The square root of \u03C0 is " + sprt(PI));
 ```

 - NOTE: The methods in the `Math` class use the routines in the computer's floating-point unit for fastest performance.
 If completely predictable results are more important than performance, use the `StrictMath` class instead.
 It implements the algorithms from the "Freely Distributable Math Library" `fdlibm`, guaranteeing identical results on all platforms.
 See www.netlib.org/fdlibm for the source of these algorithms.
+Whenever `fdlibm` provides more than one definition for a function, the `StrictMath` class follows the IEEE 754 version whose name starts with an "e".